draios/onprem-install-docs/6.X/6.6.0/01-command_line_arguments.md

 `--preserve-templates`

-- Preserve directory installer templates are extracted to, this should only be used for debugging purposes
+- Preserves the directory installer templates are as extracted to, this should only be used for debugging purposes.

 `--k8s-server-version`